Rongtao-Xu/Awesome-LLM-EN/README.md

 * Reverie: Remote embodied visual referring expression in real indoor environments (Arxiv, 2019) [[paper]](https://arxiv.org/pdf/1904.10151.pdf)
 * Vision-and-Language Navigation: Interpreting visually-grounded navigation instructions in real environments (CVPR, 2018) [[paper]](https://arxiv.org/pdf/1711.07280.pdf)
 * Touchdown: Natural Language Navigation and Spatial Reasoning in Visual Street Environments (CVPR, 2019) [[paper]](https://arxiv.org/pdf/1811.12354.pdf)
+## LLMs for Grounded Language Understanding
+"Grounded Language Understanding" aims to reconcile the abstract symbols processed by language models with concrete entities, actions, or states in the physical or simulated world.
+This is pivotal for applications requiring real-world interaction, such as robotic control, natural language interfaces, or advanced research in Embodied Intelligence.

+  Within this context, LLMs like GPT-3, GPT-4, and BERT can integrate with sensors, databases, or simulated environments to generate and interpret language applicable to real-world scenarios.
+In a robotic setting, for instance, an LLM could interpret sensor data, process natural language directives, and issue control signals to the robot, thereby bridging high-level language and low-level actions.

+  LLMs' application in grounded language understanding is an evolving research area, intersecting with disciplines such as robotics, computer vision, and human-computer interaction.
+Techniques like Few-Shot Learning and Transfer Learning are commonly used to adapt these pre-trained models to specialized grounding tasks with minimal additional training.

+  Although LLMs have advanced significantly in NLP, they primarily excel in text generation or classification and seldom engage with tangible entities or real-world situations.
+Their limitations include a lack of foundational knowledge, impairing their ability to process interrelated concepts and function in interactive settings .
+To mitigate these issues, researchers have employed various strategies, such as 1) fine-tuning pre-trained models, 2) implementing reinforcement learning algorithms for decision-making in complex environments, and 3) devising specialized architectures for multimodal learning.

+  For example, Yang et al. introduced LLM-Grounder, which integrates GPT-4 with CLIP for applications in 3D visual grounding.
+Carta et al.\cite{carta2023grounding}utilized online reinforcement learning to boost LLM performance in reinforcement learning tasks, improving both sample efficiency and generalization.

+  Despite their immense potential and practical applications, LLMs face numerous technical and theoretical challenges in grounded language understanding.
+These include the integration of text, images, and sensor data, latency reduction for real-time applications, and maintaining training efficiency without sacrificing performance.
+With ongoing research and emerging technologies, significant advancements in this domain are anticipated.
 # Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=PlexPt/Awesome-LLM-EN&type=Date)](https://star-history.com/#PlexPt/Awesome-LLM-EN&Date)